-Med School Application Timeline 2023-24
+Med School Application Timeline 2025-26

 med school application timeline

 It’s that time again – application season!
 Only this go-around, you’re not applying to the best colleges for pre-med students, the top feeders for medical school, or BS/MD programs.
 You’re aiming for the big leagues: getting accepted into actual medical school.
-Just thinking about the length of your to-do list between now and December may stress you out, but rest assured that a calendar will be your best friend.
+Just thinking about the length of your to-do list between now and December may stress you out, but rest assured — that a calendar will be your best friend.
 The med school application timeline is a multi-step process with many boxes to check off.
 However, if you’re organized and take it one step at a time, you’ll get through the next several months in one piece.
 Trust us!

-January – April 2023
+January – April 2025

-May – July 2023
+May – July 2025

 As part of the application, you’ll write a general personal statement that outlines your professional goals and reasons for wanting to attend medical school.
 Make sure you don’t procrastinate on this, as any secondary applications you’re invited to fill out will also have essay questions.
-Treat the personal statement as your Common App essay – it’s your chance to show personal qualities and aspirations beyond your transcripts, work experience, and letters of recommendation.
+Treat the personal statement as you would your Common App essay – it’s your chance to show personal qualities and aspirations beyond your transcripts, work experience, and letters of recommendation.

 Med School Application Timeline (Continued)

-August – September 2023
+August – September 2025

 The next step in the med school application timeline is getting ready for interviews.
 After submitting secondary applications, you’ll begin receiving invitations to schedule interviews.
 The first available date options could be at the end of August, but they’ll most likely occur in September.
 Up until your initial interview, you should be preparing answers to typical questions and conducting mock interviews with a friend or family member.
 The more you practice, the easier each one will be.

-October – November 2023
+October – November 2025

-Most medical school application deadlines start in October, with a popular date of October 15th for AMCAS applications.
+Most medical school application deadlines are in October, with a popular date of October 15th for AMCAS applications.
 For medical schools with rolling admissions, this deadline is also the earliest date you can expect to receive any news of acceptance.
 If you had an interview in late August or early September and haven’t sent a letter of interest/intent, you can take this opportunity to provide any important updates that may help your chances of getting accepted.
 Again, remember to check each school’s policy on sending these letters.

-December 2023 – February 2024
+December 2025 – February 2026

 Med School Application Timeline (Continued)

-March – April 2024
+March – April 2026

 By this point, you should have either been accepted into a medical school or will be receiving an acceptance very soon.
-Medical schools without rolling admissions typically release their acceptances in March, which you have until April 30th to confirm and pay the security deposit.
+Medical schools without rolling admissions typically release their acceptances in March, which means you have until April 30th to confirm and pay the security deposit.
 Afterward, make sure you tell any other schools you were considering that you will not be attending.
-(Students on the waitlist will thank you for that!)
+(Students on the waitlist will thank you!)
 Finally, be on the lookout for admitted students’ weekends or campus visits – you’ll definitely want to meet your future peers and mentors.

 Top U.S. Medical School Application Deadlines